 - Drink fewer beverages that contain caffeine (such as tea, coffee and soda) or alcohol.
 Think about the fact that more southern countries frown upon heavy drinking in any case, so order what the locals order.
 Water, Water, Water 🙂

-- Eat lighter foods that allow the body to process easily, such as fruit, vegetables, salads and high water content foods.
+- Eat lighter foods that allow the body to process easily, such as fruit, vegetables, salads, and high water content foods.
 Heavier meals belong to the winter season when you need warmth from within.
-Natural cooling foods are: Water melon, Leafy Greens and Peppers.
-Foods that warm you are surprisingly: Ice cream, Processed Foods and Complex carbohydrates.
+Natural cooling foods are Watermelon, Leafy Greens and Peppers.
+Foods that warm you are surprising: Ice cream, Processed Foods, and Complex carbohydrates.

 - Supplements that can help the body in hot climates need to be studied carefully.
 What the body needs is help with its electrolytes, minerals and salt levels.
 You can buy online from reputable stores like eChemist.co.uk .

 - Schedule vigorous outdoor activities for cooler times of the day – before 10:00 a.m. and after 6:00 p.m.
 Bear in mind that the mediterranean countries close during the siesta – and for good reason.
 It is simply too hot – and not healthy to be outside in the height of the day.
 My heart bleeds when I see tourists in synthetic clothes and no hats dragging their unprotected bodies around summer Rome.
 Many end up remembering their italian sejour as a walk through Dante’s inferno.
 If they would have listened to a few local tips, they would perhaps enjoy days with more joy?